godotengine/godot-docs/tutorials/io/data_paths.rst

 a project exists in any given folder that contains a ``project.godot`` text file, even if such file is empty.

-Accessing project files can be done by opening any path with ``res://`` as a base.
-For example, a texture located in the root of the project folder may be opened from the following path: ``res://some_texture.png``.
+You can access any file relative to it by writing paths starting with ``res://``, which stands for resources.
+For example, you can access an image file ``character.png`` located in the project's root folder in code with the following path: ``res://character.png``.

 User path (persistent data)
 ---------------------------